open-wc/open-wc/docs/blog/updating-to-lit-2-0/index.md

 With this pre release we update all of our packages to support [Lit - Simple.
 Fast.
 Web Components.](https://lit.dev/).

+1. Update your code to Lit 2.0

    > Lit 2.0 is designed to work with most code written for LitElement 2.x and lit-html 1.x.
 There are a small number of changes required to migrate your code to Lit 2.0.
 The high-level changes required include:

    > 1. Updating npm packages and import paths.
    > 2. Loading polyfill-support script when loading the web components polyfills.
    > 3. Updating any custom directive implementations to use new class-based API and associated helpers.
    > 4. Updating code to renamed APIs.
    > 5. Adapting to minor breaking changes, mostly in uncommon cases.

    If you have existing lit-element components be sure to follow the rest of the [official upgrade guide](https://lit.dev/docs/releases/upgrade/).

+2. Update to the `@open-wc` pre release tooling as needed

 It will be our first breaking change to our testing and testing helpers package for ~2 years.
 We encourage you to test it out.